jhap1982/giveituruguay/1999/1999-11-06 - Wembley Arena, London, England/README.md

 ## Setlist

-Freaky Styley part of
+1. Freaky Styley part of
-Around the World
+2. Around the World
-You're Gonna Get Yours tease
+3. You're Gonna Get Yours tease
-Give It Away
+4. Give It Away
-Scar Tissue
+5. Scar Tissue
-Suck My Kiss
+6. Suck My Kiss
-Pea
+7. Pea
-Otherside
+8. Otherside
-Skinny Sweaty Man
+9. Skinny Sweaty Man
-I Could Have Lied
+10. I Could Have Lied
-Easily
+11. Easily
-If You Have to Ask
+12. If You Have to Ask
-My Lovely Man
+13. My Lovely Man
-The Guns of Brixton tease
+14. The Guns of Brixton tease
-Californication
+15. Californication
-Cold Sweat jam
+16. Cold Sweat jam
-London Calling tease
+17. London Calling tease
-Right on Time
+18. Right on Time
-Your Pussy's Glued to a Building on Fire JOHN
+19. Your Pussy's Glued to a Building on Fire JOHN
-Under the Bridge
+20. Under the Bridge
-Communication Breakdown tease
+21. Communication Breakdown tease
-Me and My Friends
+22. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Soul to Squeeze
+23. Soul to Squeeze
-The Power of Equality
+24. The Power of Equality
-Search and Destroy
+25. Search and Destroy

 ## Notes